ricardodeazambuja/ricardodeazambuja.github.io/_posts/2023-02-16-arxiv-highlighter.md

 You can find more details and source code directly in the repo: https://github.com/ricardodeazambuja/arxiv-highlighter

 ~~One problem I see with this approach is the fact I am sending this huge request to the server, even though the server isn't using it at all because everything happens inside the browser (Javascript).
 Maybe something using a URL with `javascript:` (kind of blocked by modern browsers when you cut and paste)?
 Another option would be to open a prompt where the user could paste the compressed data directly, but this way you would need to copy the data, click on a link and only after the page is loaded paste the compressed data... it seems annoying to me.~~ Solved by using a `#` instead of `?` (thanks to [stackoverflow](https://stackoverflow.com/a/68170088)).

+**Note (2025/03/02)**
+Apparently, something changed in regards to how the servers (arXiv and/or github) are configured and the cross-domain thing is blocked.
+Thus, arxiv-highlighter is no more :crying face:.